10 SEO Myths About WHMCS • How Not to Promote a Hosting

 Don't worry if you didn't know anything about that.
 Most of the times people realize they are victim such attacks only when they start SEO.
 Before that, attacks fly under the radar since no one is looking for them.

 The most popular attack travels via spammy backlinks.
 We receive them on our site regularly almost on a daily basis.
 We even discovered a competitor performing SEO attacks against us but I digress.

 Learning how to protect against them is crucial.
 If you don't do that, you undermine SEO efforts since you are playing with deadweight.
 In the long run you could also be hit by ranking drops.

 p.s.
 We are writing a detailed post where we describe how neutralize negative SEO attacks.
 Stay tuned.

-In the previous chapter, we stressed the importance of disavowing low-quality backlinks since they can sink your rankings.
+In the previous chapter, I stressed the importance of disavowing low-quality backlinks since they can sink your rankings.
 The same treatment must be reserved to ones that add no value to your website.

 Not all backlinks are equal.
 Before you uncork a bottle of champagne because of a new backlink, you should consider whether it is suitable for you website.
 You should disavow it when:

 - It comes from a website not in your target, country or language

 - You received it by mistake or has low-quality profile (low page rank)

 - It is "unnatural".
 A link from a travel site when you sell web hosting is definitely out of place